 What does discipline mean?

-The D in BDSM stands for “Dominance” for Discipline, which means simply discipline in German and describes one of the six major sub-areas of BDSM.
-Discipline is derived from the Latin word “disciplina”, which translates roughly as “teaching”, “breeding” and “systemic order”.
+The D in BDSM stands for both “dominance” and “discipline,” describing two of the six major subcategories of BDSM.
+“Discipline” is derived from the Latin word “disciplina,” which translates to “teaching,” “training,” and “systematic order.”

 In BDSM this means that a submissive person is adapted and shaped to the wishes of another person through rules and rituals.

-(Corporal) punishments and rewards are used as means of implementing discipline.
-The transition to parenting games that are attributed to other areas, such as so-called D/s dynamics, is sometimes fluid.
-At first glance, all of this sounds like manipulation and, for some, like cruel childhood memories.
-But the difference, as is so often the case in BDSM, is that the game of discipline takes place within agreed limits and is based on the voluntariness and consent of the people involved.
+As a means of implementing discipline, (physical) punishments and rewards are used.
+The transition to training games, which may belong to other areas such as D/s dynamics, can be fluid.
+At first glance, all this might sound like manipulation and, for some, even cruel childhood memories.
+However, the difference in BDSM, as often, lies in the fact that the play with discipline occurs within agreed-upon boundaries and is based on the voluntariness and consent of the involved parties.

 What is the challenge with Discipline?